 Many are too quick to assume that his involvement in politics is completely altruistic.
 However, I feel that there exists a possibility that there could be other mixed motives.

 What I’ve noticed is that Lee Kuan Yew is definitely deeply interested in politics and governance.
 In fact, he is so passionate that he has served different types of governments in Singapore’s history.

 His track record which demonstrates his interest in politics includes:

 - Japanese Occupation: Working for the Japanese propaganda department in World War 2 to transcribe Allied wire reports for the Japanese government

 - British Rule: Volunteering as an election agent for John Laycock under the banner of the pro-British Progressive Party in the 1951 legislative council elections

 - Singapore’s road to independence: Leading the PAP from 1950s to present

 Some people have felt that I should take down this post and apologize to his family.
 Their opinion is that if someone is gone, we should give respect to them and not point out any of their shortcomings.

-However, it seems that Lee Kuan Yew and his family considers expressing a less than positive opinion about a public figure after his death disrespectful.
+Furthermore, it does seem that Lee Kuan Yew’s family does not consider expressing a less than positive opinion about a public figure after his death disrespectful.